 Back Squat Exercise

-Back Squat is a fantastic leg exercise that targets your Glutes, Hamstrings and Quadracep muscle’s as well as working your general core.
+Back Squat is a fantastic leg exercise that targets your Glutes, Hamstrings and Quadricep muscle’s as well as working your general core.

-This is the best way to improving squatting strength and tone your legs and buttocks.
+This is the best way to improve squatting strength and tone your legs and buttocks.